 As Pepsi became a household name, the consumption grew drastically.
 So, to satisfy the consumption demands, introduced the 24 – can multipack, the Cube.

 1994: New ad campaigns introduced the freshness and features of Diet Pepsi.
-The CEO Craig Weatherup explain the relation between super taste and freshness.
+CEO Craig Weatherup explains the relation between super taste and freshness.